Project Management: 5 Key Supply Chain Processes for Injection Molding

 Regardless of the industry or specific undertaking, project management can be a difficult task.
 For injection molding, however, managerial discipline and oversight are essential.
-Project Management Offices (PMOs) have become a standard in molding industry; they ensure high-quality production runs by instituting specific policies and procedures and monitor the entirety of manufacturing processes.
+Project Management Offices (PMOs) have become a standard in the molding industry; they ensure high-quality production runs by instituting specific policies and procedures and monitoring the entirety of manufacturing processes.

 On top of administrative tasks and implementing strategies to help molding manufacturers meet their goals, project management teams must focus on supply chain organization.
-Successful supply chain management encompasses the planning and execution of various activities including but not limited to procurement, sourcing, conversion, and delivery.
-Here, we will cover the most vital facets of supply chain and project management duties, and how they can benefit manufacturing processes in the injection molding industry.
+Successful supply chain management encompasses the planning and execution of various activities, including but not limited to procurement, sourcing, conversion, and delivery.
+Here, we will cover the most vital facets of supply chain and project management duties and how they can benefit manufacturing processes in the injection molding industry.

 Grasp the “Big Picture” of the Project